dawn to dusk triple challenge

 What food is included in the event?

-There will be porridge, fruit and hot drinks in the morning.
-Lunch, snacks and water will be available at a changeover station during your challenge and when you've crossed that finish line there will be a BBQ and drink of bubbly waiting for you!
+There will be pastries and fruit provided in the morning.
+Lunch, snacks and water will be available at a changeover station during your challenge and when you've crossed that finish line there will be a BBQ and drink of bubbly or IPA waiting for you!
 There will also be water and snack stops along the route.
-This is all included in the event.
+This is all included in the event

-At the safety briefing the night before, there will be food available to purchase - more details of this will follow nearer the time.
+At the registration the night before, there will be food available to purchase - more details of this will follow nearer the time.

 Why is there a 50% sponsorship deadline?